yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/manage-access.md

 To access a cluster database, you need to ask a user with administrative privileges on the database for the username and password of a [database user created on your behalf](../../cloud-secure-clusters/add-users/).

-You must be signed in as an Admin user to invite other users, change roles, and manage login methods.

 The **Users** tab displays a list of users that are either active or have been invited, including their email, display name, role, and status.

 ![Admin Users page](/images/yb-cloud/managed-admin-users.png)

 ## Manage login methods

 Users can log in to YugabyteDB Managed using either an email-based account or a social login.
 The available social logins include Google, GitHub, and LinkedIn.
 All three are enabled by default.
-Only an Admin user can modify the login methods.

 To manage the social logins available to users, do the following: